 - Fill a saucepan with the boiled water and add the vegetables.
 Cook for around 3 minutes until vegetables are slightly tender.

 - Remove the cooked salmon from the frying pan and peel off the skins by sliding a knife under them.
 Place the skins back into the pan, soft side down, and cook for a minute to crisp them up.

 - Pour the miso dressing into a bowl or serving platter then place the vegetables on top.

-- Gently fluff the rice, remove the lemon, transfer it to a large bowl and place the salmon and skins on top.
+- Gently fluff the rice, remove the lemon squeezing its contents over the rice and transfer to a large bowl placing the salmon and skins on top.
 Garnish with the chilli slices, coriander leaves and lime wedges.